 Comments should be in the English language

 I would like to point out that comments on Women’s Tennis Blog should be written in the English language, and there is a very simple reason for that.
 I know that some of you are not confident in your English, or would prefer writing in your native language, but because Women’s Tennis Blog is written in English, for the sake of the majority of the readers here, let’s stick to English in the comments as well.

-Women's Tennis Blog's comments section is not there for you to vent your frustrations while you are safely guarded by your invented nickname.
-Behave to other commentators as if you are talking to them in the street, as if we all know you in person.
-Give your best to present yourself as polite, open-minded, and tolerant person that we all hope you are.
+Women’s Tennis Blog’s comments section is not there for you to vent your frustrations while you are safely guarded by your invented nickname.
+Behave to other commenters as if you are talking to them in the street, as if we all know you in person.
+Give your best to present yourself as a polite, open-minded, and tolerant person that we all hope you are.
 Disagreements are allowed and discussions are more than welcome, but it is required to express your different opinion in a civilized manner.